Table of contents

 - 7How thick is synthetic underlayment compared to felt

 Synthetic underlayment is a very thin material.
 It is much thinner than 15 lb felt.
-The standard felt or tar papers can come all the way up to 90 lb felt type.
+The standard felt, or tar papers, can come up to 90 lb felt type.
 This is very thick tar paper or underlayment.
 Much thicker than synthetic underlayment.Go To Pin